machinetranslate/machinetranslate.org/about.md

 🌍 Machine Translate’s mission is to **make machine translation more accessible to more people** as the field of machine translation grows.

-We do that by building open resources and community for machine translation.
+We do that by building open information and community for machine translation.

-> <span style="font-size:x-large;">“Open resources and community for machine translation”</span>
+> <span style="font-size:x-large;">“Open information and community for machine translation”</span>

 ## Values